anksng/PDF-TIFF-image-extractor-with-anonymization-of-faces-and-license-plates/README.md

 If `python --version` return `python 3.7`, do the following ->
 * Replace the PyMuPDF.whl file with the correct version (`**cp37**_**manylinux**`) from https://pypi.org/project/PyMuPDF/#files .
 * Change the corresponding filename in script_linux.sh.

+IF USING THIS TOOL AND FACING ISSUES WRITE AT - ankit1201singh@gmail.com